fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 In this lesson we'll be setting up our development environment using Docker.

-You need to download the Docker desktop client for Windows or Mac, which you can find in the [Docker website](https://www.docker.com/products/docker-desktop).
+First, you need to download the Docker desktop client for Windows or Mac, which you can find in the [Docker website](https://www.docker.com/products/docker-desktop).
 Just follow the instructions.

 Once you have Docker client running, let's start by creating our `Dockerfile`.